Jason2866/WiFi-SDCard/README.md

 - http/1.1 (reusing connections)
 - locks, directories
 - tested against [litmus test suite](http://www.webdav.org/neon/litmus)
-- xml is still not yet properly used
+- xml is still not yet properly used<br/>
-(although https://github.com/leethomason/tinyxml2.git works on esp8266)
+  (although https://github.com/leethomason/tinyxml2.git works on esp8266)<br/>
   (but that's OK, clients are permissive enough)
-- Initial proof of concept with virtual /proc file to reflect some live state without writing any file (best would be to have a virtual FS)
+- Initial proof of concept with virtual /proc file<br/>
+  to reflect some live state without writing any file<br/>
+  (best would be to have a virtual FS)

 ### TODO